KG4FD/KEHGNN-FD/data/readme.md

-The four datasets in this paper can be downloaded from：
+The four datasets used in this paper can be downloaded from：

 COVID-19:
 https://github.com/parthpatwa/covid19-fake-news-dectection